lidiakoleva/Ruby-RPG/README.md

 8-bit RPG
 ==========
 Hello everyone!
-This my university project for the course 'Programing with Ruby' In the following days the game will be under heavy development so stay tuned.
+This my university project for the course 'Programming with Ruby' In the following days the game will be under heavy development so stay tuned.

 How to run the game under Linux
 ----------